openvinotoolkit/anomalib/docs/source/how_to_guides/adding_a_new_model.rst

 Create an ``anomaly_map.py`` File - [Optional]
 ---------------------------------------------
 Similar to the loss.py module, the anomaly map.py module is optional depending on the capabilities of the algorithm.
-This module should be implemented if the algorithm supports segmentation so that the location of the anomaly can be predicted pixel-by-pixel.
+This module may be implemented if the algorithm supports segmentation so that the location of the anomaly can be predicted pixel-by-pixel.

 .. code-block:: python